Kabuki actor patterns and Kabuki crests

 This pattern is also used in the ukiyoe cat design by Kuniyoshi.
 Kuniyoshi's uniqueness is expressed casually.

-A kind of banner used by firefighting groups in the Edo period.
+A kind of banner used by each group of firefighters in the Edo period.

 It has a head at the top that represents the clan, and a long, thin decoration hanging from the top called a "baren," with a tassel made of paper or leather.